by Susan Puckett, PA-C

 - Vomiting Blood or Bloody Diarrhea

-- Inability to pass stool, especially if you are also vomiting
+- Inability to pass stools, especially if you are also vomiting

 - Chest, Neck or Shoulder Pain

 - Dizziness or Light-Headedness

 - Nausea and a lack of appetite with your pain

 - Yellowing of Eyes or Skin